marc2332/reactor-wallet/README.md

 - [x] Have some UI tweaking options, like themes.
 - [ ] Unit tests
 - [x] Display owned tokens
-- [ ] Ability to display NFTs owned by a wallet
+- [ ] Ability to display NFTs owned by an address
 - [ ] Upload to https://itsallwidgets.com/
 - [ ] Ability to add a small note when making transactions
 - [x] Ability to make transactions with SPL Tokens